cunialino/know-your-trees-rs/README.md

     - [x] Optimization: parallelize everything on cpu (either tokio or rayon)
     - [ ] Feat: insert categorical features into algo.
 This is to improve understanding of trees
     - [ ] Feat: implement symmetric trees building.
 A lot to learn on trees.
+    - [ ] Data: implement everything for arrow again, using conditional compilation.

 - [ ] Ensembles: this should be almost trivial once tree is well defined
     - [ ] Random Forest